antzkr/LUKS-Container-Management-Script/README.md

    **ALWAYS create a backup before proceeding with any changes!**

    When shrinking, a minimum size guide offers size suggestions based on the filesystem (resize2fs) and practical calculations.
 Please remember that these are only approximations.
-Data corruption is likely when containers are truncated below the filesystem and close to the underlying existing data.
+Data corruption is possible when containers are truncated below the filesystem and close to the underlying existing data.
 It is also important to note that filesystem fragmentation may require more space.

 5. Keyfiles can be used in addition to (or as a replacement of) existing keys in the container.
 Since they act just like physical keys you need to be extra careful about storing them in a secure way.
 It is highly recommended to keep keyfiles completely offline (eg. a detached usb drive) and also create LUKS containers on a LiveCD/USB OS (RAM-only) for memory protection.